 Receive graduate school and fellowship information

-Juniors and seniors who have an interest in research and a minimum GPA of 2.7 are eligible for the Faculty Mentor Program.
+Juniors and seniors who have both an interest in research and a minimum GPA of 2.7 are eligible for the Faculty Mentor Program.
 All students who complete the FMP application and meet the eligibility requirements may participate, if a suitable research placement can be arranged.